How did the Byzantine Empire influence Russia?

 Following to the conversion of Vladimir, churches, and monasteries began to develop and soon became very important landowners and a dominant force in Russian society.
 The teachings of the Orthodox Church over time became very influential and began to change society, for instance, they helped to improve the status of women.
-The Orthodox Church in Russia, following the example of the Byzantine Church, saw itself as distinct from Latin Christianity, which it viewed as heretical.
+The Orthodox Church in Russia, following the example of the Byzantine Church, saw itself as distinct from Latin Christianity, which is viewed as heretical.
 This was to result in Russia remaining outside the influence of Europe for many centuries, in a conscious effort to preserve the purity of its religion which they held was the only orthodox form of Christianity.
-It also ensured that the Russian Church, closely related to Byzantine practices and beliefs, became central to Russian national identity
+It also ensured that the Russian Church, closely related to Byzantine practices and beliefs, became central to Russian national identity.

 Culture of Russia and Byzantium

 Within a century or so of the conversion of Vladimir, the Church was the dominant social institution in the Russian lands.
 The new religion needed new places of worship and to meet the demand; the Kievan Rus state and its successors imported Greek architects to build new Churches.
 They used Byzantine models and this is seen in the distinctive domes of the churches and the cathedrals of the Orthodox Church.
 The influence of Byzantine architects on palaces and the homes of the elite soon became evident.